 WHY FRENCH BULLDOGS?

 Called the ‘Clown of the Dog World’, French Bulldogs are such happy, silly dogs that anyone who lives with one can never have a sad or bad day.
-They can be energetic, particularly when going for a walk or an adventure outside, but they also love nothing more than to kick back and relax on the couch with their owners.
-In fact, excess exercise and being active outdoors in hot or humid weather can be detrimental to their health, as Frenchies have Brachycephalic Syndrome, which means less efficient breathing and easily overheating, compared to dogs with longer snouts.
+They can be energetic, particularly when going for a walk or an adventure, but they also love nothing more than to kick back and relax on the couch with their owners.
+Sometimes when the weather is inclement, Frenchies are quite happy to play with their toys and their owner indoors.
+In fact, excess exercise and being active outdoors in hot or humid weather can be detrimental to their health, as Frenchies are a Brachycephalic breed (meaning bred to have extremely short noses and muzzle, which causes less efficient breathing and easily overheating, compared to dogs with longer snouts.

 French Bulldogs are a smaller, compact breed with plenty of sturdy, stocky, friendly appeal.
 I have never taken a Frenchy for a walk without being stopped in the street by a curious or amused passerby wanting to know about the breed.

-Frenchies are not a very barky breed, and while alert to knocks on your door, don’t expect them to be a guard dog because they will happily kiss any stranger and ask for a pat from them.
+Frenchies are not a very barky breed, and while they will alert you to people approaching your home or knocks on your door, don’t expect them to be a guard dog: because they will happily kiss any stranger and ask for a pat from them.

 FRENCH BULLDOG HEALTH

-French Bulldogs are a man-made breed, as all purebred dogs are, and they can have unique health issues even if bought from a breeder who thoroughly health tests.
+French Bulldogs are a man-made breed, as all purebred dogs are, and they have unique health issues even if bought from a breeder who thoroughly health tests.
 While ethical and responsible breeders breed to improve the health of our beloved Frenchies, there are still physical traits that any potential French Bulldog owner must be aware of and take into consideration.

 French Bulldogs are a dwarf breed, starting as bulldogs bred down over centuries from Mastiffs.
 In fact, they are a Mastiff, or Molloser breed, in a small sturdy package.
 Dwarfism can cause structural issues, both positive and potentially negative.
-Thick, sturdy bone is a big plus for the breed; back and some join problems (hips, patellas [knee caps]) are notable negatives.
+Thick, sturdy bone is a big plus for the breed; back and some joint problems (hips, patellas [knee caps]) can sometimes occur.

-Although we love their wonderful, comical and expressive faces, Flat faced breeds, known as brachycephalic brachycephalic [/ˌbrækɪsɪˈfælɪk/ adjective 1. having a head nearly as broad from side to side as from front to back, esp one with a cephalic index over 80 2.
-Noun: an individual with such a head]
+Although we love their wonderful, comical and expressive faces, Flat faced breeds, are known as brachycephalic: “Brachycephalic [/ˌbrækɪsɪˈfælɪk/ adjective 1. having a head nearly as broad from side to side as from front to back, esp one with a cephalic index over 80 2.
+Noun: an individual with such a head]” are breeds with health issues that an owner must be aware of and prepared for.

-Flat faces and very short noses = brachycephalic syndrome, which means that French Bulldogs can overheat very easily because of anxiety, over exertion, in humid and even only warm conditions.
+Flat faces and very short noses = brachycephalic syndrome, which means that French Bulldogs can overheat very easily because of anxiety, over-exertion, in humid and even only mildly warm conditions.
 NEVER let Frenchies overheat, as it can be deadly.
 ALWAYS know the signs or overheating and what to do if you see them in your dog.
 Air conditioning in your home and your car is a must for a French Bulldog owner!
+And shade.
+When playing or going for walks outdoors, always be sure there is a shady are when you both can rest and cool off.
+Always have water available when pending an extended time outdoors in warm, humid weather or very exciting or adventurous activities.
+It helps your dog cool off and rehydrate.

-Because of their man-made structure, in that they have been bred to have large heads and narrow hips, French Bulldogs normally cannot deliver puppies without a caesarian section.
-It is strongly recommended only people with the knowledge and experience to deal with these medical veterinary needs and an excellent Brachycephalic experienced veterinarian undertake breeding Frenchies.
+Because of their man-made structure, as they have been bred to have large heads and narrow hips, French Bulldogs normally cannot deliver puppies without a caesarian section.
+It is strongly recommended that only people with the support ,and guidance of very experienced breeders s and an excellent Brachycephalic experienced veterinarian undertake breeding Frenchies.